gregora/Wind-Tunnel/README.md

 # Wind Tunnel
 A wind tunnel simulation using Navier-Stokes equations.
+Project is built on top of my [Navier-Stokes library](https://github.com/gregora/Navier-Stokes).

 ## Usage